 Where to Stay with Kids in Naples

 The Four-Star Inn on Fifth in Naples, Florida is the perfect destination for families who want a luxury vacation.
 Set in the heart of the Naples fashion scene, the inn is a 119-room elegant reprieve from the bustling street.

-Its two iconic structures sit face-to-face across Fifth Avenue.
+Moreover, its two iconic structures sit face-to-face across Fifth Avenue.
 The northern building is home to the inn’s stylishly appointed guest rooms.
-In the southern building you’ll find the Club Level Suites – this is where we had the opportunity to stay.
+But in the southern building you’ll find the Club Level Suites.
+This is where we had the opportunity to stay.

-These impressive units range from 516 to 1,200 square feet, each outfitted with the inn’s signature pillow-top mattresses covered with triple sheeting, designer bath amenities, and a furnished balcony.
+In addition, these impressive units range from 516 to 1,200 square feet.
+Each outfitted with the inn’s signature pillow-top mattresses covered with triple sheeting, designer bath amenities, and a furnished balcony.
 We stayed in a Deluxe Suite, an ideal option for a family of 4.

 Additional perks of staying in the Club Level Suites included access to a private rooftop deck with whirlpool, complimentary transportation via Tesla or a luxury SUV and a 21-hour concierge.
 Furthermore, club level guests are treated to a continental breakfast, afternoon snacks, and evening appetizers.
 (We definitely took advantage of this.
 It was a great perk!)

 Where to Play — Fun Family Things to do in Naples

 One of the best things about the inn is its central location, surrounded by a variety of boutiques, murals and art installations.
 We had so much fun exploring the different shops and posing in front of the colorful walls.

 In addition, the inn is just a three-minute drive from Tin City.
 Among the best things to do with kids in Naples, this is one of my top picks.
 Why?
 Because it’s filled with more than 30 independent boutiques, ice cream shops, waterside dining destinations and endless photo ops!